mstksg/dhall-typed/README.md

 and involves things like singletons of GADTs, and singletons of singletons of GADTs.

+The end goal is to have a one-to-one correspondence between untyped dhall AST values and typed dhall AST values.

 Some notes:

 *   Only a limited set of term and type constructors are currently implemented,